Agnes City, Kansas, in Lyon County, was founded by Arthur Inghram Baker about eight miles east of Council Grove in 1856.

 Baker had come to Kansas in 1846 as a blacksmith with the Sac and Fox Indians and first settled on the Marias Des Cygne River in Miami County.
 He moved to Morris County in 1854 and then to the site in Lyon County.
 He named the settlement Agnes City for his mother, who moved to Council Grove and became involved with the Kaw Indian Mission.

-Agnes City was incorporated in 1857 as a family-owned town corporation by Baker and his brothers-in-law Mosier and Sewell, but a town was never platted into lots.
+Agnes City was incorporated in 1857 as a family-owned town corporation by Baker and his brothers-in-law Mosier and Sewell, but the town was never platted into lots.

 Another early settler was Henry Closing, who came in 1858.
-In 1860, more settlers came in, but many of them left due to the drought of that year.
+In 1860, more settlers came in, but many left due to that year’s drought.

 In the meantime, Arthur Baker was involved in politics and was the Free-State candidate for representative in the first legislature.
 He also bought the only hotel in Council Grove, believing it would be a good investment.
 However, he soon sold it at a considerable loss.
 He also purchased and edited the Council Grove Press for a very brief time in which he regularly denounced the South for her treason and pleaded for a union with all the states.